timpending/comp-sci-curriculum/readme.md

 # Computer Science Curriculum

-Computer Science is important because it's better to understand something based on [first, basic principles](https://www.youtube.com/watch?v=L-s_3b5fRd8&t=22m38s).
-Before you dive in, you should know a few things.
+Computer Science fundamentals are important because it's better to understand something based on [first, basic principles](https://www.youtube.com/watch?v=L-s_3b5fRd8&t=22m38s).
+Before you dive in, you should know a few things:

 1. These are fascinating topics that I really hope you enjoy learning about.
 It's hard, but totally worth it!
 2. Most of this will be useful in the job interview process.